 As the driving test celebrates 80 years of existence, it has a long history.
 The first person who passed it was one Mr J Beene, who paid the equivalent of less than 40 pence for the privilege.
 Since its creation in 1934, motoring has of course changed significantly, as has the test itself, with one of the biggest changes being the introduction in 1996 of the written theory test.

 Yet young drivers remain the group most at risk of accidents on the road.
 Currently, there are nearly 4,500 annual casualties of drivers aged 17-19 on Britain’s roads.

 There are various schemes to reduce this, such as the Driving Skills for Life course from Ford.
 Equally, the IAM is calling for a graduated driving licensing scheme, by which the granting of a full permit is delayed until a particular number of hours behind the wheel have been logged.
 A similar system is already in place in Sweden and Australia.

 Are you a driving instructor looking for insurance?
-Apply with Total Driving School Insurance and see how much you can save!
+Apply with Total for Cheap Driving Instructor Insurance and see how much you can save!